longjl1/Time-to-mato/docs/devlog.md

 - [2023-05-31] logged another note about pacing the timer, keeping the dashboard calm, and trimming noise from the daily surface.

 - [2023-06-09] logged another note about pacing the timer, keeping the dashboard calm, and trimming noise from the daily surface.

+- [2023-06-14] logged another note about pacing the timer, keeping the dashboard calm, and trimming noise from the daily surface.